nusnlp/geccl/README.md

 ```
 pip install --editable .
 ```
-* Download our generated positive and negative samples in [data]().
+* Download generated positive and negative samples in [data](https://drive.google.com/drive/folders/1cKp5JnYXNIzgaCTqq6YVcnQjfi0dBDZl?usp=sharing).

-* Fine-tune the model for CL using 4 GPUs, please specify the path to your BART-GEC folder, path to your trained BART model and path to your binarized data folder.
+* Fine-tune the model for CL using 4 GPUs using the train.sh in train-scripts folder, please specify the path to your BART-GEC folder, path to your trained BART model and path to your binarized data folder.
 ```
 chmod +x train.sh
 ./train.sh 0,1,2,3 0.85 0.5 model/4gpu-cweb-0.85-0.5
 ```
-* Fine-tune the model for CL- using 4 GPUs, please specify the path to your BART-GEC folder, path to your trained BART model and path to your binarized data folder.
+* Fine-tune the model for CL- using 4 GPUs using the train-.sh in train-scripts folder, please specify the path to your BART-GEC folder, path to your trained BART model and path to your binarized data folder.
 ```
-chmod +x train.sh
+chmod +x train-.sh
-./train.sh 0,1,2,3 0.85 0.5 model/4gpu-cweb-0.85-0.5-
+./train-.sh 0,1,2,3 0.85 0.5 model/4gpu-cweb-0.85-0.5-
 ```
 * Make prediction using translate-flexible-data.py.
 For example:
 ```